 Prior to joining the AVMA, Dr. Donlin was director of the Veterinary Technology Program at the University of Minnesota and was assistant professor of Veterinary Technology for two years.
 Previously, she was program director in the Veterinary Technology Program at the Medical Institute of Minnesota.
 Dr. Donlin graduated with a DVM degree from the University of Minnesota and worked in practice for 10 years concurrent with her teaching veterinary technicians.

-Simmons steps down as head of AVMA education
+Simmons steps down as head of AVMA education and research

 After 11 years as director of the AVMA Education and Research Division, Dr. Donald G. Simmons retired from the Association July 31 to move to North Carolina with his family.